List of YuYu Hakusho characters: Jorge Saotome

 Jorge Saotome (ジョルジュ早乙女, Joruju Saotome), also spelled "George" in the Anime Works English dub of the first film, is an ogre and one of Koenma's underlings that only appears in the anime.
-Koenma often blames him for any problems that may occur, most often problems that Koenma causes himself.
+Koenma often blames him for any problems that happen, most often problems that Koenma causes himself.
 While Jorge attempts to act as the voice of reason most of the time, he rarely gets praised for it.
-In the second to last episode it is revealed that the anime series was an underworld file on Yusuke Urameshi with Jorge as the narrator.
+In the second-to-last episode, it is revealed that the anime series was an underworld file on Yusuke Urameshi with Jorge as the narrator.
 He then goes back to hating his job as Koenma's aide.

 Koto, Juri and Luka

 Koto

 Koto (小兎), who resembles a fox or cat, is the initial referee/announcer for the Dark Tournament.
 She takes the rules of the tournament seriously, and even mildly protests the tournament committee's underhanded manipulations.

 Juri

 In the semifinals, Juri (樹里), who resembles an amphibian, takes over as referee while Koto gives the play-by-play commentary.